She came to the U.S. from Mexico 44 years ago. On Tuesday, she voted for the first time.

 In August, when Ornelas was featured in a Washington Post article, she was still waiting for her naturalization interview to be scheduled — which she had to pass to reach the oath ceremony, the final step of the naturalization process.
 After the article was published, she heard from other immigrants similarly caught in the final stages of their application process.
 On Tuesday, she said she was hopeful for those who had reached out to her.

-“I wish and I hope that they already got it [citizenship] and got to vote, too,” she said.
+“I wish and I hope that they already got [citizenship] and got to vote, too,” she said.

 Citizenship applicants caught in backlog distraught over inability to vote this year: ‘I feel like my voice is not going to count’

 Throughout the process, she was accompanied by her daughter, Paola Espinoza, an immigrant case coordinator with Milwaukee-based immigrant rights organization Voces de la Frontera.
-The organization said it has seen an uptick in interest among immigrants seeking naturalization in order to vote against Trump.
+The organization said it has seen an uptick in interest among immigrants seeking naturalization to vote against Trump.

 “The trend is super noticeable.
 There’s this feeling of empowerment in becoming naturalized, and being able to participate in the electoral process,” said Jacquelyn Kovarik, spokeswoman for the organization.

 Naturalized citizens are a growing proportion of the electorate, numbering 23.2 million, or 1 in 10 Americans eligible to vote this fall — a record, according to the Pew Research Center.
-Newly naturalized citizens in 10 battleground states exceed the margin of victory from Trump’s 2016 election in those states, according to research from the National Partnership for New Americans, a network of immigrant and refugee rights organizations
+Newly naturalized citizens in 10 battleground states exceed the margin of victory from Trump’s 2016 election in those states, according to research from the National Partnership for New Americans, a network of immigrant and refugee rights organizations.

-But some newly naturalized citizens faced another hurdle in recent days: Confusion about whether they are eligible to register to vote.
+But some newly naturalized citizens faced another hurdle in recent days: confusion about whether they are eligible to register to vote.

 In Massachusetts, for example, federal immigration officials erroneously told some newly naturalized citizens that they were not eligible to vote because they had missed the state’s voter registration deadline, according to the Associated Press.